CSE 701: Final Project

 Additional guidelines ^

-• It is important to clarify that just writing a working program is not enough to get a 100% grade.
-Other aspects of programming mentioned above, such as portability, presentation, and readability, are just as important.
+• It is important to clarify that just writing correctly working code is not enough to get a 100% grade.
+Other aspects of programming mentioned above, such as proper testing, portability, presentation, and readability, are just as important.

 • Ideally, your code should be a high-quality production-level program that people could actually use, at least in principle if not in practice.
 Potential users should be able to understand how the program works, use it for their own needs, and possibly modify the code themselves - without needing any additional information beyond what's in the documentation, comments, and output of the program itself.